 The following psychotropic medications have been used to clinically treat these secondary symptoms.
 Psychotropic medications can include antidepressants, antipsychotics, and anti-anxiety medications, as well as mood-stabilizers and hypnotic medications.
 These drugs may be prescribed, at times, to treat some of the behavioral and emotional symptoms of dementia and Alzheimer’s disease.
 This class of medications is typically used after attempting non-pharmacologic interventions consistently and finding them to be ineffective.

 While these medications can be productive at times, minimizing the addition of medications is important in reducing polypharmacy.
 If successful, this can result in improved cognition, quality of life, and overall general health.

-It is the goal of this clinical program to implement a coordinated medical effort in order to preserve the mental health and cognitive function of the patients leading to enhanced quality of life and memory preservation for as long as possible during the disease process.
+It is the goal of this clinical program to implement a coordinated medical effort in order to preserve the mental health and cognitive function of the patients leading to enhanced quality of daily life and memory preservation for as long as possible during the disease process.

 Any drug that affects brain activities associated with mental processes and behavior.

 These drugs include, but are not limited to, drugs in the following categories:

 These medications receive gradual dose reductions (GDR), and behavioral interventions, unless clinically contraindicated, in an effort to discontinue these drugs.